Welcome to Mrs. Ardoin’s Class!

 • Conduct short research projects to answer a question.
 Draw on several sources, and sharpen the focus based on the research findings.

 • Review and paraphrase key ideas and multiple perspectives of a speaker.

 • Recognize variations from standard English in his or her own and others’ writing and speaking, and use this knowledge to improve language use.

 • Determine the correct meaning of a word based on the context in which it is used (e.g. the rest of the sentences or paragraph; a word’s position or function in a sentence).NEEDS AND RESOURCES

 To successfully complete this course, you will need the following novels

 • Out of The Dust by Karen Hesse

 • The Witch of Blackbird Pond by Elizabeth George Speare

 • All materials found on the 6th grade supply list

-Week 1-2- “A Long Walk to Water” by Linda Sue Park: This was the required summer read.
+Week 1- “The Red Bandanna.”
+This was the required summer read.
 We will be completing activities that allow for discussion on Welles Crowther and how he became an unknown hero on September 11th.

 POLICIES AND PROCEDURES